mhoussam1/Group-1-COVID19/README.md

 The extracted Covid dataset is used for creating visualization and `ML` algorithms analysis of for real time predictions

 ## Covid-19 Guiding Questions
-*1*  What are the trends in the data regarding testing and/or availability by Countries?
+- What are the trends in the data in specific countries?

-*2* What are the overall global trends?
+- What are the overall global trends?

-*3*  Based on the COVID 19 results, what conclusion can be drawn concerning testing and tests availability?

-*4*   Is it safe to travel to specific countries, due to covid?
+- Is it safe to travel to specific countries, due to covid?

 #### Null hypothesis:
 * All countries are equal when it comes to traveling.

+## Reasons why we selected this topic:

 #### Focus areas:

-* New confirmed cases
-* New deaths
+- Case Fatality Rate
+- Infection Risk
-* New recovered
+- New Cases
+- Recovery Proporation
-* Total confirmed
+- Total Cases
-* Total death
+- Total Deaths
-* Total recovered
+- Total Recovered

 ## Process Overview